oussamanaji/oussamanaji/README.md

 ## 🌱 Current Focus

-- Advancing techniques in Deep Reinforcement Learning
+- Advancing techniques in Deep Reinforcement Learning for robotic control
-- Exploring applications of causal inference in AI
+- Exploring applications of causal inference in AI and robotics
-- Developing scalable and ethical AI solutions for enterprise
+- Developing scalable and ethical AI solutions for enterprise and autonomous systems

 ## 📬 Let's Connect!

-I'm always excited to collaborate on innovative AI projects or discuss the latest trends in reinforcement learning and applied AI.
+I'm always excited to collaborate on innovative AI and robotics projects or discuss the latest trends in reinforcement learning and applied AI.
 Feel free to reach out!

 <a href="https://www.linkedin.com/in/oussamanaji/">
   <img src="https://img.shields.io/badge/-Connect%20on%20LinkedIn-0077B5?style=for-the-badge&logo=LinkedIn&logoColor=white"/>